jezzsantos/saastack/docs/design-principles/0170-eventing.md

 ## Implementation

-In the design of most distributed systems, of the nature of this system or of systems that are expected to evolve into distributed systems later, it is common to decouple each of the subdomains from each other.
-De-coupling effectively is absolutely vital to allowing the system to change, grow, and evolve over time.
+In the design of most distributed systems, of the nature of this system (or of systems that are expected to evolve into distributed systems later) it is common practice to decouple each of the subdomains from each other.
+De-coupling effectively is absolutely vital to allowing the system to change independently, grow, and evolve over time.

+> This is the whole point of having a single direction of dependencies, from: Infrastructure components -> Domain components.

 Lack of effective de-coupling (at the technical level) is the main reason most software systems devolve into big-balls-of-mud, simply because of the coupling of many components to many other components often striving for maximum data and code reuse.